Sizing with multiple energy plants

 District heating network, part 8: pipe sizing for networks with multiple energy plants

-This tutorial demonstrates how to place a second energy plant and perform pipe sizing for a network with multiple feed-in points.
+This part demonstrates how to place a second energy plant and perform pipe sizing for a network with multiple feed-in points.

 - Switch to the Add tab and select Energy plant.